 Last but not least, give some thought to your budget.
 EMR prices vary widely, from a few hundred to hundreds of thousands of dollars.

-Factor in not just the initial software costs but ongoing fees like licensing, training, and technical support.
+Factors include not just the initial software costs but ongoing fees like licensing, training, and technical support.

 If the price seems too good to be true, then it probably is.
-But don’t assume you need to shell out for the most expensive system either.
+But don’t assume you need to shell out for the most expensive system, either.

-Shop around -you may find an affordable option that’s perfect for your practice.
+Shop around — you may find an affordable option that’s perfect for your practice.

 Summing up